Samsung visits GHS, donates $10,000 to program

-GERING — Gering High School will be highlighted by Samsung as part of the school’s success in the Samsung Solve For Tomorrow contest following the Samsung team’s visit to GHS Monday.
+Gering High School will be highlighted by Samsung as part of the school’s success in the Samsung Solve For Tomorrow contest following the Samsung team’s visit to GHS Monday, Oct.
+7.

 The Bulldogs have won the most in the contest’s 10 years as a three-time, consecutive state winner and a national winner in 2017.
 During that time, over 20,000 entries, from across the country, have come in for the contest.